-

 Objectives

 O1.
-Reflect on the concept of community and the main associated theories, understanding the importance of community intervention.
+Understand the concept of community and the main associated theories, recognising the relevance of community intervention.
 O2.
-Understand the historical evolution of community intervention and its main transformations.
+Analyse the historical evolution of community intervention and its main transformations.
 O3.
-Apply the theories of social and community development to Social Work, focusing on the role of the social worker in community cohesion.
+Apply social and community development theories to Social Work, highlighting the role of the social worker in fostering community cohesion.
 O4.
 Develop community intervention practices, including diagnoses to identify local needs.
 O5.
-Analyze the process of community participation and its benefits for active citizenship.
+Examine the process of community participation and its benefits for active citizenship.
 O6.
-Create network intervention strategies, promoting leadership and local empowerment.
+Design network-based intervention strategies that promote leadership and local empowerment.
 O7.
-To prepare students for the implementation of community projects, applying the knowledge acquired.
+Plan and implement community projects in an integrated way, articulating theoretical knowledge and practical skills.
 O8.
-Stimulate critical reflection on community intervention, promoting innovation and adaptation to local realities.
+Develop critical and reflective capacity on community intervention, fostering innovation and adaptation to local realities.

 -